 Sam is a career public servant.
-He began as a Surface Warfare Officer in the US Navy where he spent 8 years on active duty aboard 2 combatant ships, and served as an ROTC instructor at Purdue University.
+He began as a Surface Warfare Officer in the US Navy where he spent 8 years on active duty aboard 2 combatant ships, and served as a Navy ROTC instructor at Purdue University.
 He transferred to the Navy Reserve in 1989 and served for 17 years in assignments supporting a number of US and NATO commands.
-In 2007 he retired as a Navy Captain after 25 years of service.
+In 2007 he retired as a Navy Captain (O6) with 25 years of service.

 Sam holds an MA in Political Science / Public Policy from Purdue University; a BA in Social Science from Colorado State University, and is a graduate of the Navy War College, College of Command and Staff.
 He and his wife Laurie live in Springfield Virginia and have three adult children.
-Sam is a volunteer with the Massanutten Ski Patrol and serves on their board of Directors.
-In addition, he volunteers with the Arlington County Extension Service as a Master Financial Education Volunteer.
+Sam volunteers with the Arlington County Extension Service as a Financial Education Volunteer.
 His hobbies include kayaking, camping, and travel.